codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why does it take longer to get from 1st to 2nd base, than it does to get from 2nd to 3rd base?
-Because there’s a Shortstop in between!
+What do you call a careful wolf?
+Aware wolf.

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+The name of technology company HP stands for what?
- 1. Moving Picture
+ 1. Husker-Pollosk
- 2. Micro Point
+ 2. Howard Packmann
- 3. Multi Pass
+ 3. Hellman-Pohl
- 4. Music Player
+ 4. Hewlett-Packard

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  Hewlett-Packard
 </details>